 Bullish and Bearish Behavior

 Traders may also ‘short’ a stock if they believe it will decline.
 However, institutional hedge funds and money managers are the primary players in shorting stocks.
 Investors who are bullish may eventually migrate to become bearish investors over time.
 Meredith Whitney is well-known for calling bull runs in markets and her fame grew in 2009 when she said the markets were rallying for no reason and the gains would soon be lost.
 According to Tom O’Halloran, an expert trader and Lord Abbeit mutual fund manager, investors who are seeking exposure to the best assets should not wait until a bear cycle before purchasing those assets.
-O’Halloran says that expensive assets are priced in proportion to the market rallying periods.Note: Past performance is not an indication of future results.
-This post is not investment advice.
-CFD trading bears risk to your capital.
+O’Halloran says that expensive assets are priced in proportion to the market rallying periods.All trading involves risk.
+Only risk capital you’re prepared to lose.
+The information above is not investment advice.